gcoppola19/recipes-analysis/README.md

 ---
 ## Framing a Prediction Problem
-Clearly state your prediction problem and type (classification or regression).
-Report the response variable (i.e. the variable you are predicting) and why you chose it, the metric you are using to evaluate your model and why you chose it over other suitable metrics (e.g. accuracy vs. F1-score).
-Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.
-For instance, if we wanted to predict your Final Exam grade, we couldn’t use your Portfolio Homework grade, because we (probably) won’t have the Portfolio Homework graded before the Final Exam!
-Feel free to ask questions if you’re not sure.

 ###  Prediction Problem
 We are looking to predict the rating of recipes based on their nutrition, more specifically, the percent daily values of saturated fat and sugar.
 If we are given the nutritional information (PDV of saturated fat and sugar), can we accurately predict a user rating of a recipe?
 This prediction problem will be answered through a linear regression model, as the response variable is the recipe's rating which is a continuous numerical variable.